danieljharvey/website-face/posts/2022-03-06-typechecking-pt1.markdown

 ### Lambda

+A lambda is a function abstraction.
+When elaborating lambdas, we don't know what the type of the argument will be.
+Different type systems have different approaches to this problem.
-When elaborating lambdas, we don't know what the argument will be, so instead we'll guess it.
-We do this by creating a fresh unknown type variable called a "unification variable", here we use `unknown-1`.
-Each of these should be unique within the typechecking.
+One solution is to make the programmer annotate the argument with a type (ie, `\(a: String) -> ...`).
+However, Hindley Milner typechecking is all about minimising type annotations, so instead we'll guess it.
+We do this by creating a fresh unknown type variable called a "unification variable".
+Each of these should be unique within the typechecking, so they often use numbers with an internal counter to generate fresh ones.
+We're going to use the unimaginative `unknown-1`.

 ![Elaborating lambda](/images/typecheck-1-elaborate-lambda.png)

-Then, when we elaborate the body of the lambda, we add `a == unknown-1` to the environment.
+Then, when we elaborate the body of the lambda, we add `a == unknown-1` to the environment, which makes typechecking the variable `a` straightforward, making the type of the whole lambda `unknown-1 -> unknown-1` (the `->` meaning "a function from a to b")

 ### Function application

 #### Elaboration

+What's the use in functions if we can't apply values to them?
 Given the `id` function has already been defined, let's apply a value to it.

 ![Elaborating function application](/images/typecheck-1-elaborate-application.png)